William M. Blair: Career

 Upon graduation he entered the Northern Trust Company of Chicago.
 Shortly after, he entered the bond brokerage firm, David Reid & Company.
 In 1909 he moved to Lee, Higginson and rose through the ranks, becoming managing partner of its Chicago office.

 When it looked as if America would enter World War I in 1917, Blair was involved with the Four-Minute Men of Chicago, giving speeches during film intermissions.
 He was also active in the sale of War Bonds.
-When the Four-Minute Men were absorbed by the Committee on Public Information, he went to Washington, DC to be its director.
+When the Four-Minute Men were absorbed by the Committee on Public Information, he went to Washington, D.C., to be its director.
 Woodrow Wilson sent him a letter of thanks.

 As the war came to a close he enlisted in the Army and trained in a New York base.

 After the war, he continued with Lee, Higginson, but due to the underwriting of Swedish magnate Ivar Kreuger the firm went bankrupt.

 In 1934, he was associated with Francis A. Bonner, who was also at Lee, Higginson.
 Together the two were organising a financial company of their own.
 Blair was left with no money after the collapse of Lee, Higginson, but he managed to obtain $50,000 from Joseph and Edward Ryerson of the Ryerson (company), John and Douglas Stuart of Quaker Oats and Roger Shepherd.

-Their firm was opened on January 8, 1935 as Blair, Bonner & Company with an office in the Marshall Field Building at 135 South LaSalle Street in Chicago.
+Their firm was opened on January 8, 1935, as Blair, Bonner & Company with an office in the Marshall Field Building at 135 South LaSalle Street in Chicago.
 The firm specialized in financing homes in the midwestern United States.
 In its early days, it assisted the growth of the Household Finance Corporation, Continental Casualty and Continental Assurance.

 In 1941, Bonner left the company, and it was renamed William Blair & Company.
 The firm was managed by five partners: William Blair, Wallace Flower, Donald Miehls, Lee Ostrander and Daniel Ritter.